-I have never suggested that I, Jonathan Whitcomb, am a paleontologist, although I surely know more about pterosaur fossils than the average person on the street.
+I have never suggested that I, Jonathan Whitcomb, am a paleontologist, although I know more about pterosaur fossils than the average person on the street.
 I am an expert on reports of apparent living pterosaurs, commonly called pterodactyls by the eyewitnesses.
 In other words, I am a cryptozoologist.

 I’ve received emails from eyewitnesses from five continents plus islands in the Pacific, emails about flying creatures that resemble “primitive” or “prehistoric” animals more than any bird or bat.
 On occasion I am able to talk with an eyewitness by phone or by face-to-face interview.
 One critical point here, unappreciated by some paleontologists, is that those eyewitnesses come from various countries and have different backgrounds and beliefs, including differing religious beliefs.
 Why is that critical?
-Significant similarities in the descriptions include featherless appearances, a cone-like appendage at the back of the head, and a long tail, sometimes described with a “diamond” at tail-end.
+Significant similarities in the descriptions include featherless appearances, a cone-like appendage at the back of the head, and a long tail that ends in a structure suggesting a Rhamphorhynchoid tail flange (sometimes described with a “diamond”shape at tail-end on the living flying creature observed) and some paleontologists have dismissed reports of living pterosaurs by referring to the religious beliefs of those involved or have simplistically rejected overall sightings as misidentification of birds or bats.

-What about the fossil experts, in particular those paleontologists who ridicule the possibility of living pterosaurs?
+What about the fossil experts, in particular those paleontologists who ridicule the possibility of modern pterosaurs?
 They know about individual creatures that have died, those few rare individuals that left evidence of their existence in fossils.
-I believe that’s what paleontology is about.
+That’s what paleontology is about.
 So how much do those few critics know about eyewitness reports?
 Very little, it seems.
-Some like to generalize and imagine misidentifications of common birds and bats; rarely does a paleontologist even acknowledge a particular sighting, a real encounter with some flying creature.
+Some like to generalize and imagine misidentification of common birds and bats; rare is the paleontologist who even acknowledges a particular sighting, a real encounter with some flying creature.

 Jonathan David Whitcomb, cryptozoologist